 How can you protect your company?

 Although Business Email Compromise continues to be a major issue, especially in the United States, there are ways businesses can work to help protect funds and information, such as:

 - Avoiding free, web-based email accounts for your business (such as Gmail, Yahoo, etc.)

 - Being suspicious of requests for secrecy or pressured activity

-- Considering a more complex verification process for certain IT or financial procedures
+- Considering a more complex verification process for sensitive IT or financial procedures

 - Identifying a more complex authentication process for official company email accounts